csuriano23/dbmate/README.md

         * CONNECT
         * CREATE SESSION

-The following DBMate commands require an administrative connection:
+The following DBMate-Oracle commands require an administrative connection:
 * up
 * create
 * drop

-**_TODO_** Document instant client requirements for DBMate oracle client

-> __*Note*__: Since these tasks are usually managed by a DBA rather than the applicative user, DBMate supports them, but it is highly recommended to keep them out of versioning.
+> __*Note*__: Since these tasks are usually managed by a DBA rather than the applicative user, DBMate-Oracle supports them, but it is highly recommended to keep them out of versioning.
   For this reason schema dump does not include schema creation commands (which have also to be performed by a different user compared to applicative statements, eg. like SELECT and INSERT INTO).